-To see more Christmas items (dishes and decorations) that I have tested for toxicants using XRF technology, click here.
+To see more Christmas items (dishes and decorations) we have tested for toxicants using XRF technology, click here.

-The amount of Lead that is considered toxic in an item intended for use by children is anything 90 ppm or higher in the paint, glaze or coating and anything 100 ppm or higher in the substrate.
-Items not made and sold expressly with the intent of them being used by children (and especially items with blatant warning labels, as most Christmas lights have) should never be used by children and ESPECIALLY should not be used by babies.
+The amount of Lead considered toxic in an item intended for use by children is anything 90 ppm or higher in the paint, glaze, or coating and anything 100 ppm or higher in the substrate.
+Items not made and sold expressly with the intent of being used by children (and especially items with blatant warning labels, as most Christmas lights have) should never be used by children and ESPECIALLY not by babies.

 - There is no safe level of Lead exposure for children.

 - It just takes a (literally) microscopic amount of Lead to poison a child.